MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/contact-us-sample.md

 - A section with an [IFrame component](add-iframe.md) linked to Bing maps.

 > [!NOTE]
-> The Bing maps link does not have any functionality of geo-location enabled.
+> The Bing maps link does not have any functionality or geo-location enabled.
 It is provided as an example IFrame component.

 :::image type="content" source="media/contact-us-sample/contact-us-portalstudio.png" alt-text="Contact Us page in the portal Studio.":::